Should you become a DIY investor?

 Some of those stats among others are in the images below:

-There are investors seeking and actually paying for financial advice.
-Financial advisors are to advise investors on various financial matters, for the fee they are paid.
-Investors are not getting advised.
+So, there are investors seeking and actually paying for financial advice, said advisors are to advise investors on various financial matters, but investors feel they are not getting any value.

 How you can get started